PawelKopec15/sfml-platformer-game/readme.md

 >
 >Implemented features so far:
->- Classic platform game style player movement
+>- Classic platform game style player movement, with coyote jump and other quality of life changes added
 >- Pixel perfect terrain collision using AABB
 >- System for key frame animations (with support for interpolation)
 >- Animated sprites using the mentioned system